CoMAS: Co-Evolving Multi-Agent Systems via Interaction Rewards: Experiments

 \subsubsection{Reward Formulation}

 To validate the effectiveness of our adversarial reward design described in Section~\ref{subsec:reward_formulation}, we created two CoMAS variants by removing either the evaluation or scoring steps.
 In the first variant (without evaluation), rewards come directly from the agents themselves acting as judges.
 In the second variant (without scoring), evaluation steps provide direct judgments on solutions with a supporting ratio as the reward signal, while evaluation rewards are based on mutual consistency.
-Figure~\ref{fig:experiment_ablation_reward_formulation} presents our findings, with the left panel comparing performance across variants and the right panel showing normalized reward trajectories during training.

-We evaluated performance by averaging scores across all benchmarks under both Vanilla and Consistency setups.
+We evaluated performance by averaging scores across all benchmarks under both Vanilla and Consistency setups, and Figure~\ref{fig:experiment_ablation_reward_formulation} presents our findings.
 The left panel reveals that both variants underperform compared to the untrained base model, highlighting that our carefully designed adversarial reward formulation is critical to CoMAS's success rather than any casual reward design.

 To understand the underlying mechanisms, we analyzed the reward dynamics shown in the right panel.
 The original CoMAS maintains stable rewards around 0.5, while both variants start with high rewards around 0.8 and then follow divergent trajectories.
 When evaluation is removed, the reward curve unexpectedly decreases over time, indicating that agents become increasingly strict judges rather than generating useful reward signals.
 When scoring is removed, rewards steadily increase toward the maximum value of 1.0, revealing a reward hacking strategy where agents unanimously support all solutions, allowing both solution and evaluation steps to receive maximum rewards.
+We provide two examples of failure trajectories in Appendix~\ref{sec:failure_modes} to illustrate these failure modes.